Assess your work/life balance

 Working out of hours

-A big indication of poor work/life balance is if you’re thinking about work (or actually working) during your time off.
-If you’re due to finish work at 5pm, then it’s important you actually stop.
+A big indication that you may have a poor work/life balance is if you’re thinking about work (or actually working) during your time off.
+If you’re due to finish work at 5 pm, for example, then it’s important you actually stop.
 This is your time to switch off and focus on the other aspects of your life.

-Checking emails and answering calls out of working hours might happen occasionally, but if it's a regular occurrence this demonstrates a need to review your work/life balance.
+Checking emails and answering calls outside of working hours might happen occasionally, but if it's a regular occurrence, this demonstrates a need to evaluate your work/life balance.
 Similarly, if you’re worrying about work on your time off, or feeling guilty for taking a break, it could be time to reassess.

 Feeling irritable and snappy